Skip to Main Content

 Writing the review

-NOTE: 1/3/23 - The PRISMA website is currently offline.
+Occasionally you may have difficulty accessing the PRISMA website.
 The PRISMA checklist and expanded checklist can be downloaded as supplementary materials to this article.
 Other materials may be available via the articles listed on the EQUATOR website.

 Standards for reporting systematic reviews In: Institute of Medicine.
 Finding what works in health care: standards for systematic reviews.
 National Academies Press; 2011, p.
 195-222.